Attack Attack! (album): Release

 The album was released on June 8, 2010, through Rise Records, after initially planning to be released on May 25.
-It peaked at number 26 on the Billboard 200, selling more than 15,000 copies in its first week.
-It also topped the Billboard Independent Albums chart, as well as peaking at numbers 5, 6, and 14 on the Alternative, Rock, and Digital Album charts.
-Its second single, "Smokahontas", was released on January 11, 2011.
-A music video for the song was uploaded onto Rise's official YouTube on January 21, 2011, and has accumulated 14 million views to date.
+The album's lead single, "Sexual Man Chocolate" was released on May 16, 2010.
+Its second single, "Smokahontas", was released on May 25.
+A music video for the song was uploaded onto Rise's official YouTube on January 21, 2011, and has accumulated 17 million views to date.

 A deluxe reissue of the album was released on July 19, 2011, through Rise Records, and features four bonus tracks, two remixes, and two acoustic tracks.
-It was first announced when the band premiered the song, "Last Breath", on Rise's official YouTube channel on June 7, 2011.
-It was released for digital download on June 27.
+The group posted a remix version of "Sexual Man Chocolate" in promotion for their 2011 Vans Warped Tour performance.
+The band premiered "Last Breath" on June 11, which appears on the deluxe edition of the album.
+It was released as a single on June 27, via iTunes.
+A day before the release of the re-issue, the band premiered "Criminal", via Bloody Disgusting.